Frequently Asked Questions

 How much does membership cost?

-We would like to offer more flexible dues in the future, provided we can find a funding source and meet our expenses.
+We would like to offer more flexible dues in the future, provided we can find a funding source and meet all expenses.

 Can I bring my kids?